EDUCATION

 (2020).
 Science, labor and scientific progress.
 University of Pittsburgh. [download]

 (2019).
-Discovery and Instrumentation: How surplus knowledge contributes to progress in science.
+Discovery and instrumentation: How surplus knowledge contributes to progress in science.
 Perspectives on Science, 27(6), 861-890. [download]

 RECENT PRESENTATIONS